Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Cain and Abel were the sons of Adam, the first man.
 Abel was younger than Cain.
 Out of jealousy, Cain was enraged with God preferring Abel's sacrifice over his (shown at the top of the photograph).
-Abel was known to be peaceful and is sitting peacefully with the herd (shown on the middle left side).
+Abel was known to be peaceful and is sitting calmly with the herd (shown on the middle left side).
 Cain tricks Abel to follow him and murders him (shown on the bottom).